kachkaev/njt/src/cli/README.md

 ## Getting `njt`

-There are several entry points into `njt`.
+There are several environments in which you can access `njt`.
 Pick your favourite or use ’em all!

 ### 🟢 Command-line tool